 The Death of Chaos

 One can scarcely imagine what went through the minds of the chaos demons following the events of DS1.
 There they were, a ruined and divided race on the cusp of a new golden age for their civilization.
-And then a single Undead plows through their ranks and murders a slew of their gods including their Lord of Life, mother of Chaos, and source of their power.
+And then a single Undead plows through their ranks and murders a slew of their gods; including their Lord of Life, mother of Chaos, and source of their power.
 Things must have looked downright apocalyptic through their eyes.
 How could Izalithian society recover without Izalith?
 Who would lead them?
 What would happen to their race?
 Where would they live to avoid further attacks?
-But one among them had the courage to take up these challenges during this time of great uncertainty — for he seemed to be the first to realize that all was not lost.
+But one among them had the courage to take up these challenges during this time of great uncertainty — for he seemed to be the first to realize not all was lost.
 While severely hampered by the death of its host, the Flame of Chaos nonetheless survived.
 DS2’s Crown of the Ivory King DLC revealed that it had eventually ended up in the far north of Drangleic where it was later sealed by said Ivory King, and it wasn’t the only remnant of chaos fire lingering around after the destruction of the seedbed.